samathaluca/fallen/README.md

 4. Fourth part of the strategy considered minimising the dependency on extensive admin whilst maximimising the reproduceability and authenticity of the data by validating the questions used to collect the data.

 Admin strategy - Editing and deleting stories which may to too graphic, false or inappropriate would be an ongoing concern.
-For the purpose of this project edit and delete functionality is accessed by clicking on `admin` text link positioned in the footer.
+For the purpose of this project edit and delete functionality is accessed by clicking on `Admin only` text link positioned in the footer.
 Although it is considered that all data will be useful, it is not expected that all stories will be appropriate and genuine.
 It is possible that the stories may need to be authorised before being posted.
 Currently the strategy offers total anonymity and no login is required.
 This is expected to remain the case for the user.
 No login is deemed necessary for contributors at this point.
 We will be keen to gather as many recovery success stories as possible so the ease of this process will be imperative.
 Any barriers may limit the available information and select for a specific type of contibutor which will influence the data collected.